wanforge/quotes/README.md

 - 🌈 One who gains strength by overcoming obstacles possesses the only strength which can overcome adversity.

 ## P
+- 🏮 Programs must be written for people to read, and only incidentally for machines to execute.

 - 🎺 Perjalanan ribuan mil dimulai dengan satu langkah